akiasgeirsson/score-scroller/README.md

 Instructions:

 first prepare a score file.
-make sure it is a bitmap file or one of these file types: .gif, .jpg, .tga, .png the program will adjust the size to fit the screen.
+make sure it is a bitmap file, one of these file types: .gif, .jpg, .tga, .png the program will adjust the size to fit the screen.

 start the program: score_scroller_07